Davido, Wizkid, and 8 other Nigerian musicians under international record deals

 Pheelz is a Nigerian singer and songwriter who first came into the industry as a record producer signed under Olamide's YBNL.

-He has worked with several musicians, such as Davido, Usher, Wizkid, Fireboy DML, Teni, Tiwa Savage, and Olamide himself.
+He has worked with several musicians, such as Davido, Usher, Wizkid, Fireboy DML, Teni, Tiwa Savage, and Olamide.

 In 2022, he signed a deal with United States label Warner Records, following the success of his hit single, 'Finesse'.

 Seyi Shay is a British-Nigerian singer and composer.
-She stands out with her sonic ability to fuse Afropop and R&B in her songs.
+Her sonic ability to fuse Afropop and R&B in her songs stands out.

 The songstress has since then remained relevant in the music industry.
 She was a talent show judge for the famed Nigerian Idol talent hunt and bagged various endorsement deals.